 Introduction and Statement of Commitment

 The Accessibility for Ontarians with Disabilities Act (“AODA”) was enacted in 2005.
-It is a multi-year plan by the Ontario government to make the province’s workplaces fully accessible for person with disabilities by the year 2025.
-It is considered ground-breaking legislation, so people with disabilities have more opportunities to participate in everyday life.
+It is a multi-year plan by the Ontario government to make the province’s workplaces fully accessible for persons with disabilities by the year 2025.
+It is considered groundbreaking legislation, so people with disabilities have more opportunities to participate in everyday life.

 The Accessibility Standards for Customer Service (CSS) was the first standard introduced as part of the AODA and became law in 2008.
 The Integrated Accessibility Standards Regulation (IASR) establishes regulations requiring barrier-free accessibility standards for persons with disabilities.